 General question: Monocot or dicot?
 I shall guess dicot.
 Most are.

 1: Parasitic or not parasitic?
 Not.
-Parasites tend to be rooted into another plant and many don’t have pigment because they’re busy borrowing nutrients to do anything for themselves.
+Parasites tend to be rooted in another plant and many don’t have pigment because they’re busy borrowing nutrients to do anything for themselves.

 3 (because parasites have #2): Cactus-like or not cactus-like?
 I dare say not cactus-like.